saurabhmehta1601/Drawing-using-python-arcade-module/1.Drawing scenery using arcade/ReadMe.txt

-This folder is the step 1 for how to get started with arcade module.
+This folder contains step 1 for how to get started with arcade module.
+First of all we will learn how to make static images using this module.